vmlaker/sherlock-cpp/README.rst

 ============

-C++ version of the `Sherlock <http://github.com/vmlaker/sherlock>`_ video processing codes using multi-threading to accelerate performance on SMP (multi-core or multi-processor) systems.
+C++ version of the `Sherlock <http://github.com/vmlaker/sherlock>`_ video processing codes using multi-threading and shared memory for high performance on SMP (multi-core or multi-processor) systems.

 Requirements
 ------------